python/cpython/Doc/c-api/exceptions.rst

 .. c:function:: void PyErr_ChainExceptions(PyObject *exc, PyObject *val, PyObject *tb)

-   Set the provided exception as the cause for the current exception.
+   Set the provided exception as the context for the current exception.
 If there is no exception currently set (:c:func:`PyErr_Occurred` returns ``0``) this function behaves like :c:func:`PyErr_Restore`, but if an exception is already set, set the provided exception as the context (accessible from